rahulgupta025/Melody-Box/README.md

 # Melody Box
-I have build a music player using HTML CSS and js.
-This music player will have all the features found in a typical music player.
-You will be able to add, play, pause and seek songs that have been added.
+Engineered a dynamic music player using HTML, CSS, and JavaScript, seamlessly blending design and functionality.
+This project exemplifies technical prowess, delivering an immersive user experience in the harmonious realm of web development.